-To set the constraints for the welcome label, press Control and drag the mouse cursor from the label to the left, and select Leading Space to Container Margin.
-An orange line will appear, and an orange outline will be displayed:
+To set the constraints for the welcome label, press Control and drag the mouse cursor from the label to the left and select Leading Space to Container Margin.
+An orange line will appear, and a dotted outline will be shown at the top of the screen.

-The orange line indicates an ambiguous constraint, which means that some constraints have been added to the view but are not enough to uniquely position the label.
+The orange line indicates an ambiguous constraint, which indicates some constraints have been added to the view but are not enough to uniquely position the label.
 In this case, the label is positioned from the left of the container, but it could be anywhere with respect to the top or bottom of the screen.
-The red dotted lines show where the Auto Layout algorithm will place the view with the constraints that are currently specified.
+The red dotted lines show where the Auto Layout algorithm will put the view with the constraints currently specified.

-To resolve this problem, press Control and drag the mouse pointer from the label to the top and select Vertical Spacing to Top Layout Guide.
-Once this is done, two constraints will be displayed in blue, which represent the constraints about the object:
+To resolve this problem, press Control and drag the mouse pointer from the label to the top and select Top Space to Top Layout Guide.
+Once this is done, two constraints will be shown in blue, which represent the constraints about the object: